cloudbees/terraform-aws-cloudbees-cd-eks-addon/README.md

 ### Existing AWS 53 hosted zone

 These blueprints rely on an existing hosted zone in AWS Route 53.
-If you do not have a hosted zone, you can create one by following the [AWS Rout 53 documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-working-with.html).
+If you do not have a hosted zone, you can create one by following the [AWS Route 53 documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-working-with.html).

 ## Data storage options